freenas/freenas-docs/userguide/storage.rst

    :ref:`Managing Encrypted Volumes` for instructions on how to manage the keys for encrypted volumes.

-Once the pool is decrypted, it should appear in the drop-down menu of Figure %chapternum%.1h.
+Once the pool is decrypted, it will appear in the drop-down menu of :numref:`Figure %s <zfs_import_nonencrypt_fig>`.
 Click the "OK" button to finish the volume import.

 .. _View Disks: